matter-labs/zksync-era/docs/specs/zkVM/high_level/1_l1_smart_contracts.md

 ```

 For most of the rollups the address aliasing needs to prevent cross-chain exploits that would otherwise be possible if
 we simply reused the same L1 addresses as the L2 sender.
-In zkVM address derivation rule is different from the Ethereum,
+In zkEVM address derivation rule is different from the Ethereum,
 so cross-chain exploits are already impossible.
-However, the zkVM may add full EVM support in the future, so applying
+However, the zkEVM may add full EVM support in the future, so applying
 address aliasing leaves room for future EVM compatibility.

 The L1 -> L2 communication is also used for bridging ether.
 The user should include a `msg.value` when initiating a